eclipseisoffline/customtimecycle/README.md

 ## Usage

-Mod builds can be found [here](https://github.com/eclipseisoffline/customtimecycle/packages/2106877).
+Mod builds can be found [here](https://github.com/eclipseisoffline/customtimecycle/packages/2106877) and on [Modrinth](https://modrinth.com/mod/customtimecycle).

 This mod is currently available for Fabric, Minecraft 1.21 and 1.20.5+6/1.20.4 (no longer updated).
 The Fabric API is required.
 When installed server-side, the mod is not required on clients.